-I fully believe that we are nonphysical energy in physical bodies so that when we die out of our physical body, the nonphysical energy is released and still exists in a different form.
-And I believe that artists, mathematicians, scientists, and small children – anybody that’s creative are always channelling all the time.
-There were all these interesting theories for instance when the guy came up with the steam engine seven other people tried to get the idea patented at the same time, so I believe that’s where the lyrics come from.
-I also believe that the lyrics are filtered through the person as well sometimes they come, and you have no idea what the hell you are doing – it’s almost automatic.
+I fully believe that we are nonphysical energy in physical bodies.
+When we die out of our physical body, the nonphysical energy is released and still exists in a different form.
+And I believe that artists, mathematicians, scientists, and small children – anybody that's creative are always channelling all the time.
+There were all these interesting theories; for instance, when the guy came up with the steam engine seven other people tried to get the idea patented simultaneously, so I believe that's where the lyrics come from.
+I also believe that the lyrics are filtered through the person as well sometimes they come, and you have no idea what the hell you are doing - it's almost automatic.
 But sometimes they filter through your history and life.
-On this album, every song is extremely personal to me, so the initial seed of it is about stuff that has happened to me, but the lyrics are coming from God knows where.
+On this album, every song is extremely personal to me, so the initial seed is about stuff that has happened to me, but the lyrics are coming from God knows where.

 Did you get the same enjoyment from writing your book Brix Smith-Start (The Rise, The Fall, And The Rise ) as you do from writing music?

-I had tried many times to write this book and had been knocked back from lack of confidence and not being with the right publisher.
-I knew that being an upper-middle-class American girl joining a Manchester post-punk working class band in the eighties and playing the guitar was an excellent story to tell – and I was the person to tell it.
-I knew that the story didn’t happen to many people and I knew that people would be interested in the story because it was a good one.
-(Laughs) I believe that everything happens at the right time and for the right reason and quite frankly I was probably way too emotionally involved in everything to be objective to write a decent book.
+I had tried many times to write this book and had been knocked back from a lack of confidence and not being with the right publisher.
+I knew that being an upper-middle-class American girl joining a Manchester post-punk working-class band in the eighties and playing the guitar was an excellent story to tell – and I was the person to tell it.
+I knew that the story didn’t happen to many people, and I knew that people would be interested in the story because it was a good one.
+(Laughs) I believe that everything happens at the right time and for the right reason, and quite frankly, I was probably way too emotionally involved in everything to be objective to write a decent book.
 It was only twenty-five years later when I was way out of The Fall doing something else and having wholly given up music.

 The book is written with truth and vulnerability and respect.
 The book isn’t there to shred anybody or to blame anybody.
 I take responsibility for my whole life and for every choice that I made, and I don’t believe I ever made a wrong decision.
-I feel like I needed all that space of doing other things to be able to come back to something with clarity.
+I needed all that space of doing other things to come back to something with clarity.
 So you can thank the book for these two albums.